seanfisk/emacs-prelude/TIPS.md

 * Press `C-h` after a key prefix to see all the keys defined for that prefix.
 For example, `C-x C-h` shows all keys bound with a prefix of `C-x`.
 Ditto for `C-c C-h`.
+* zsh adds a bunch of entries to the MANPATH that it somehow finds.
+Starting Emacs from zsh on my Mac OS X allows man and WoMan to find a bunch more manuals than starting from bash.